-Equium Capital isn’t ready to start buying again yet
+Views from a fund manager who boosted his cash holdings just before the meltdown

-Cameron Hurst doesn't have a crystal ball, but his decision to trim holdings in a few sectors and boost his cash position on the eve of the recent market meltdown seems prescient.
+Cameron Hurst doesn't have a crystal ball, but his firm's decision to trim holdings in a few sectors and boost its cash position on the eve of the recent market meltdown seems prescient.

 "We aren't happy this has happened, but we are happy with our performance through it," says Mr. Hurst, chief investment officer at Toronto-based Equium Capital Management Inc., which manages about $45-million in assets under management and the Equium Global Tactical Allocation Fund exchange-traded fund (ticker ETAC on the Toronto Stock Exchange).
 By the end of January, Equium had trimmed its holdings in sectors such as energy and materials, and tucked it away in cash.
 The firm's benchmark is 60-per-cent equities and 40-per-cent bonds.
 Right now, it's holding about 14 per cent cash, 22 per cent bonds and 64 per cent equities.
 That compares with 5 per cent cash, 20 per cent bonds and 75 per cent equities a couple of weeks back.
-The Globe and Mail spoke with Mr. Hurst about his decision to sell and when he might start buying again.
+The Globe and Mail spoke with Mr. Hurst about his firm's decision to sell and when it might start buying again.

 What's your take on what's happening in the markets?